-With almost 25,000 people homeless in Melbourne and one in five households spending more than 30% of their income on housing, Lord Mayor's Charitable Foundation continues to seek out innovative solutions to overcome entrenched homelessness and find new ways to develop and provide affordable housing.
+With almost 25,000 people homeless in Victoria and one in five households spending more than 30% of their income on housing, Lord Mayor's Charitable Foundation continues to seek out innovative solutions to overcome entrenched homelessness and find new ways to develop and provide affordable housing.

 The Foundation aims to prevent long-term homelessness through early intervention housing support services, and increasing the supply of appropriate affordable housing with grantmaking and impact investment tools.

 How does homelessness occur?

 There are many contributing factors that can lead to a person experiencing homelessness.
 Family violence, a shortage of affordable housing, mental and physical illness, and drug and alcohol abuse are reasons why someone may become homeless.

 Our homelessness initiative aims to prevent long-term homelessness through early intervention and increasing the supply of affordable housing.